tamascsaba/jsconf-2024-presentation/slides/slides.md

 ---

-# Loneliness kill you
+# Teamwork makes the dream work
 >  Japan ranks among the highest for reported loneliness, with 15% of adults feeling socially isolated (*NHK Survey, 2023*).

 >  Loneliness is as damaging to health as smoking **15 cigarettes** a day (*Cigna Study, 2018*).

->  Developers working remotely or in isolated environments report higher rates of loneliness, per a *GitHub* survey (2022).

-## Practical Tips (7th):
+## Practical Tips:
   - Engage in local tech meetups or coding boot camps.
   - Collaborate on open-source projects to foster connections.
   - Find local groups for developers or fitness enthusiasts.